zfoo-project/zfoo/README_EN.md

 Why is zfoo protocol ?
 -----------

-- The protocol currently supports Java C++ C# Go Java Javascript TypeScript GDScript Lua
+- The protocol currently supports C++ C# Go Java Javascript TypeScript GDScript Lua
 - Universal distributed server protocol implementation, there are implementations in other languages, which can easily implement RPC, servers, and microservices on other platforms
 - The fastest custom format framework for Java binary serialization, with the fewest serialized bytes, more secure and